-- Proportional Set Size (PSS) of the processes system\server, systemui, surfaceflinger, mediaserver.
-The PSS indicates the portion of main memory occupied by a process; - Free and Cached memory, which are the amount of memory left unused and the amount of physical RAM used as cache memory respectively; - ZRAMinSWAP, ZRAMPhysicalUsed, KSM-Saved, KSM-Shared, KSM-Unshared, KSM-Volatile, LostRAM, Used PSS, Used Slab, Used Buffers.
-The ZRAM KPIs are related to the usage of zram exploited for creating a compressed block device in RAM with on-the-fly "disk" compression.
-The KSM (Kernel Samepage Merging) KPIs are related to the memory-saving de-duplication feature of the kernel that merges anonymous pages. - Garbage collector pause time (GC-paused) and total time (GC-total) of the processes system\server, systemui and huawei.systemManager.
+- Proportional Set Size (PSS) of the processes system_server, systemui, surfaceflinger, mediaserver.
+The PSS indicates the portion of main memory occupied by a process; - Free and Cached memory; - ZRAMinSWAP, ZRAMPhysicalUsed, LostRAM, KSM-Saved, KSM-Shared, KSM-Unshared, KSM-Volatile, Used PSS, Used Slab, Used Buffers; - Garbage collector pause time (GC-paused) and total time (GC-total) of the processes system_server, systemui and huawei.systemManager.

-It is worth noting that this is a conservative set, i.e., there are more indicators than strictly needed.
-The indicators related to system\server have a heavier weight to determine whether aging is occurring or not, as they are strongly related to the activities launch time [8].
+We remark that this is a conservative set of metrics, i.e., there are more indicators than strictly needed.
+The indicators related to system_server have a much heavier weight to determine if aging is occurring or not, as they are strongly related to the activities launch time [8].